Skip Global navigation and goto content

 Pediatricians Recommend Breastfeeding:

-Breastfeeding and human milk are the normative standards for infant feeding and nutrition.
-Given the documented short- and long-term medical and neurodevelopmental advantages of breastfeeding, infant nutrition should be considered a public health issue and not only a lifestyle choice.
-The American Academy of Pediatrics reaffirms its recommendation of exclusive breastfeeding for about 6 months, followed by continued breastfeeding as complementary foods are introduced, with continuation of breastfeeding for 1 year or longer as mutually desired by mother and infant."
+The American Academy of Pediatrics reaffirms its recommendation of exclusive breastfeeding for one year, followed by continued breastfeeding as complementary foods are introduced, with continuation of breastfeeding for two years or longer as mutually desired by mother and infant."

 More Reasons to Breastfeed: